 Visiting Saguaro with Kids

-Saguaro is a good park to visit with kids because there are so many easy trails in the park.
-Just make sure to watch kids carefully and let them know that all the things with spines can cause painful injuries- even the cute little ones.
+Saguaro is a good park to visit with kids because there are so many easy trails.
+Just make sure to watch kids carefully and let them know that things with spines can cause painful injuries- even the cute little ones.

 Encourage kids to check out Saguaro National Park’s Junior Ranger Program.
 You can pick up Junior Ranger books at visitor centers or download a copy online and print from home.
 Kids will learn so much about the park and have fun while doing it.
 When they are finished, they’ll earn a Saguaro National Park Junior Ranger badge.
-Saguaro’s Junior Ranger book requires using observation and creativity to complete the activities.
-It was one of the best Junior Ranger books I’ve done at a national park.
-(Yes, adults can do it, too!)
+Learn more about the National Park Service’s Junior Ranger Program in my article Junior Rangers Never Get Old.

 Think Everything Looks the Same in Saguaro?

 Some say yes.
-Some say no. To each their own opinions.
+Some say no. To each their own opinion.

 I think of deserts like white noise.
 And maybe that’s because the desert can feel monotonous at times.
-Once my eyes have taken in all they can handle, I begin losing focus on the desert’s details and get lost in thought.
+Once my eyes are overstimulated, I lose focus on the desert’s details and get lost in thought.
 The desert never fails to unleash my creativity.
-For instance, while on the Sendero Esperanza Trail in Saguaro National Park, I wrote one of the most meaningful poems I’ve ever written (most meaningful to me, anyway) and began Is Your Love Gone?– a poem inspired by a Tucson sunrise.
+For instance, while on the Sendero Esperanza Trail in Saguaro National Park, I wrote one of the most meaningful poems I’ve ever written (most meaningful to me, anyway) and began another one called Is Your Love Gone?– a poem inspired by a Tucson sunrise.

 Let’s Eat!

-Tucson is known to be a haven for foodies.
-From the classy elegance to street corner food trucks, the city has something for everyone and for every budget.
+Tucson is a haven for foodies.
+From classy elegance to street corner food trucks, the city has something for everyone and for every budget.
 Here are some very budget-friendly options in Tucson you may want to try on your trip.

 The Screamery